haiwera-silk-cd/magento-devdocs/guides/v2.0/extension-dev-guide/package/package_module.md

 *   <a href="#packaging">Package and publish your extension</a>

 <h2 id="package-over">Overview of packaging</h2>
-The Magento application uses {% glossarytooltip d85e2d0a-221f-4d03-aa43-0cda9f50809e %}Composer{% endglossarytooltip %} packages to distribute, install, and upgrade components in an application instance.
+The Magento application uses {% glossarytooltip d85e2d0a-221f-4d03-aa43-0cda9f50809e %}Composer{% endglossarytooltip %} packages to distribute, install, and upgrade 组件 in an application instance.

 To package a component, you must: